-Dan effectively communicates complex technologies and legal issues to provide clients with risk management solutions and value propositions at various engineering and management levels.
-He works with clients–with and without inside patent counsel–to marshal internal company resources from various organizations (technical, business, and corporate legal) and to lead virtual teams in successfully advancing companies' IP strategies.
-He also negotiates with business and legal leaders of third parties for closure on IP issues.
+When it comes to highly complex technologies and legal issues, Dan is an effective communicator, providing his clients with comprehensible, targeted risk management solutions and value propositions at various engineering and management levels.
+He works closely with clients–with and without inside patent counsel–to marshal internal company resources from technical, business, and corporate legal organizations to advance IP strategies.
+Dan is also effective in achieving closure on IP issues by negotiating with business and legal leaders of third parties.